 The literature is abundant with studies from centers with vast experience in performing RAPN.
-However, many regions and institutions in the Middle East lack the high volume of cases despite referral-based practice.10-17,19 In the present study, we sought to examine whether high-volume fellowship training in robotic surgery can overcome the problem of low-volume RAPN and whether this is influenced by the total volume of robotic procedures performed.
+However, many regions and institutions in the Middle East lack high volume of cases despite referral based practice.10-17,19 In the present study we sought to examine whether high volume fellowship training in robotic surgery can overcome the problem of low volume RAPN and whether this is influenced by the total volume of robotic procedures performed.

 Achievement of trifecta and pentafecta has been used as a benchmark for RAPN efficacy.
-Our results compare favorably with a study published by Kahn et al. They showed trifecta and pentafecta rates of 84.8% and 25.8% compared to 93% and 82% in the present study, respectively.
-CKD upstaging 12 months postoperatively occurred in 48.3% of their patients, which could have explained the low rate of pentafecta achievement.
-They found that a lower RNS was associated with an increased odds of trifecta and pentafecta, a finding we were not able to show, likely due to small sample size.
+Our results compares favorably with a study published by Kahn et al. They showed trifecta and pentafecta rates of 84.8% and 25.8% compared to 93%, and 82% in the present study, respectively.
+CKD upstaging 12 months post-operatively occurred in 48.3% of their patients which could have explained the low rate of pentafecta achievement.
+They found that a lower RNS was associated with an increased odds of trifecta and pentafecta, a finding we were not able to show likely due to small sample size.

-In a prospective, multicenter study involving 708 patients who underwent partial nephrectomy where 47.3% underwent open, 36.6% underwent laparoscopic, and 16.1% underwent RAPN, Antonelli and colleagues found that the open and laparoscopic approaches were independent predictors of renal functional deterioration compared to the robotic approach.
-These were modifiable factors compared to non-modifiable predictors of renal functional deterioration, such as female gender, baseline eGFR, and age.
-This supports findings from the present study, where the median eGFR at one month postoperatively was similar to the preoperative median eGFR (p<0.05) (Table 4).
+In a prospective multicenter study involving 708 patients who underwent partial nephrectomy where 47.3% underwent open, 36.6% underwent laparoscopic, and 16.1% underwent RAPN, Antonelli and colleagues found that the open and laparoscopic approaches were independent predictors of renal functional deterioration compared to the robotic approach.
+These were modifiable factors compared to non-modifiable predictors of renal functional deterioration such as female gender, baseline eGFR, and age.
+This supports findings from the present study where the median eGFR at one month post-operatively was similar to the pre-operative median eGFR (P-value<0.05) as shown in Table 4.